Dutch cyclist Jakobsen out of coma after crash - RFI

 "We have good news from the hospital in Sosnowiec! @FabioJakobsen is awake now from the coma.
 Condition is 'good'," the Tour of Poland said on Twitter.

-Doctors at the hospital in southern Poland that is treating the 23-year-old rising star said they estimated he could leave the hospital in around two weeks' time.
+Doctors at the hospital in southern Poland that is treating the 23-year-old rising star said they estimated he could leave in around two weeks' time.

 "The patient is conscious.
 He is responding to commands and is breathing unaided.
 The blood pressure is normal.
 We are very happy today," Pawel Gruenpeter, deputy director of the hospital, told reporters.